Timidelad/Timidelad/README.md

 * 🌍  I'm based in Ekiti State, Nigeria
 * 🖥️  See my portfolio at [My links](http://linktr.ee/timidelad)
 * ✉️  You can contact me at [timilehinogunlade@gmail.com](mailto:timilehinogunlade@gmail.com)
-* 🧠  I'm learning JavaScript and Java
+* 🧠  I am a goal-driven web developer passionate about solving problems and creating helpful, user-focused software solutions.
 * 🤝  I'm open to collaborating on Frontend projects

 ### Skills